loganSQL/SQLDBA/05SQLSecurity/MicrosoftTDEMaintenance.md

          ON c.thumbprint = dek.encryptor_thumbprint
 go

--- Now it is change the master key with new password -- this will cause all the related database rescan one by one -- new password My2020Password
+-- Now it is time to change the master key with new password -- this will cause all the related database rescan one by one for encryption -- this process can take times, and do it after hours -- new password My2020Password

 ALTER MASTER KEY REGENERATE WITH ENCRYPTION BY PASSWORD = 'My2020Password';